Blundetto remains in hiding after killing Billy Leotardo.

 I’m not normally prone to overly emotional responses to the deaths of fictional characters.
 So why was I so downcast over the demise of this big-haired Jersey girl?
 The answer: because David Chase wanted me to be.
 “Long Term Parking” is a powerful, resonating hour in and of itself, but much of its resonance also comes from its connections to long-running threads, associations and images from over the course of the series.
 Some of the bells that ring in this hour are set off by mallets that began their swing years ago.
 Almost everything in this episode—every twist, every scene, every line of dialogue—is anchored to something that we’ve viewed or heard or understood in previous episodes.
 If we are shaken by “Long Term Parking,” it is because the hour taps so deeply into our experience of being embedded in SopranoWorld over the last 5 seasons.

 Another reason why this episode works so well is its position in Season 5.
-Looking back at the series now, many of us would consider Season 5 to be fairly conventional, especially in comparison to the eccentric Season 6.
+Looking back at the series now, many of us would consider Season 5 to be fairly conventional, especially in comparison to the unorthodox manners of Season 6.
 But at the time of its original airing, Season 5 was still quite unconventional by normal TV standards.
-Take, for example, its surprising assortment of characters and its considerable number of both important and not-so-important storylines.
-There was: a black bear that managed to represent various—sometimes completely opposite—things; Lady Shylock, who made quite an impression in SopranoWorld but was gone pretty quickly; Feech, who got ushered out of the narrative more quietly than we would have predicted; Corrado’s mini-strokes which explained (some of) his assholey behavior; Hugh’s birthday party which was almost Seinfeldian in that very little happened there; the list goes on… And then on top of all that, the radically unorthodox “Test Dream” came along and took a big swat at the very notion of conventionality.
+It was not typical, for example, to have so many characters enter and exit a series in the span of just a few episodes, and it wasn’t typical to have so many storylines that didn’t contribute to some sort of “larger” plot.
+There was: Lady Shylock, who made quite an impression in SopranoWorld but was dispatched pretty quickly; Feech, who got ushered out of the narrative more quietly than we would have predicted; Corrado’s mini-strokes which explained (some of) his assholey behavior; Hugh’s birthday party which was almost Seinfeldian in that very little happened there; a black bear that managed to represent various—sometimes contradictory—things; the list of curiosities goes on… And then on top of that, the almost avant-garde “Test Dream” came along and took a big swat at the very notion of conventionality.
 We didn’t know what to expect now for the 12th episode, although most of us were probably guessing that Tony Blundetto’s increasing troubles would be the main topic.
 But Blundetto’s story is actually Plot “C” in episode 5.12.
 Chase puts his primary spotlights on Adriana and Carmela instead, and he does so in a very conventional way.
 This, I believe, is where the hour’s power truly comes from – “Long Term Parking” is an emotionally gripping episode, certainly, but it also pulls us in with its conventionality.
 It represents a return to a more traditional form of storytelling at the end of a season that jolted some of us (and bored some others) with its unconventionality.

 The episode begins with the FBI reviewing some suspicious footage that they’ve gotten from the camera behind the Crazy Horse.
 Adriana is busy planning her wedding, with no idea that serious trouble lies just ahead.
 Adriana’s greatest worry right now (and her mother’s too) is that her medication will give her a Jerry-Lewis-moonface on the wedding day.
 But when a body is found with connections to the Crazy Horse, the Long Beach police department pay her a visit.
 The FBI sees this as an opportunity to apply more pressure to her.
 (When Chief Cubitoso yells at Adriana, Agent Harris gingerly gives her a glass of water to drink – Harris was there the last time they turned up the heat on Adriana and she slimed them all with her projectile vomit.)
 Ade pleads to the Feds that she had nothing to do with the murder.
 It is Matush that is the guilty party.
 Chase’s decision to bring back Matush for this episode is brilliant for multiple reasons.
 For one thing, it emphasizes the idea of connectivity: we first met Matush in “The Telltale Moozadell” (3.09), the same episode in which Adriana was given the Crazy Horse.
 This early connection between Matush and the Crazy Horse comes to a head now.
 (This is an example of how the episode’s resonance comes partly from associations that were first made years ago.)
 More interestingly, Matush was first introduced to us prior to the attacks of 9/11, but Chase brings him back now as a Muslim with possible links to terror organizations.
 In doing so, Chase adds a vicious and bitter irony to Adriana’s story.
 (I’ll come back to this later.)